 Random Forest [5, 6].
-We use a RF algorithm with 30 trees for frame-based detection.
+We use an RF algorithm with 30 trees for frame-based detection.
 We call it RF-frame.
 First, we extracted length-fixed feature vectors for each frame, with the total number of feature vector per each frame computed after augmentation being 18,180.
 Those feature vectors are further divided into training and test sets based on the given (LSSO, LSIO, or LOSO) cross-validation method.
-The features computed comprises the range of the joint angles, the means of joint acceleration value, and the means of rectified sEMG value, which were used in [5].
+The features computed comprise the range of the joint angles, the means of joint acceleration value, and the means of rectified sEMG value, which were used in the work of Aung et al. [5].
 The dimension of the input feature vector was 30.